Authentication module

 • Verifies password using Argon2.

-• All POST forms are protected against CSRF.
+• All POST forms are protected against CSRF.arrow-up-right

 if psw_hasher.verify(user.password, password):